Saw 3D: Release

 Originally scheduled to be released on October 22, 2010, Saw 3D was pushed back a week to October 29 to prevent competition with Paramount's Paranormal Activity 2 opening.
 The film was distributed theatrically by Lionsgate Films in the United States and through Maple Pictures in Canada.

-Saw 3D was initially rated NC-17 (no children 17 and under admitted) by the Motion Picture Association of America (MPAA) and had to be edited and re-submitted six times to secure an R rating.
+Saw 3D was initially rated NC-17 (No One 17 and Under Admitted) by the Motion Picture Association of America (MPAA) and had to be edited and re-submitted six times to secure an R rating.
 In Germany, its showing as a whole was banned from April 2012 until January 2013 because the Tiergarten District Court of Berlin noted that several scenes in the film violate the violence act §131 StGB.
 Private copies were still legal to own and personal use was not punishable; however any public screening was a highly prohibited and punishable act.
 In January 2013, the Berlin appeal court revoked the original court order after StudioCanal, who owns the distribution rights for Germany, had appealed against it.

+In Massachusetts, a branch of Showcase Cinemas showed Saw 3D instead of the animated film Megamind, which was being watched by a seven-year-old celebrating a birthday.
+It took several minutes before the cinema employees fixed the mistake.

 Marketing

 On July 8, 2010, in some press materials for San Diego Comic-Con, the film was referred to as Saw 3D: The Traps Come Alive, which led to the media assuming it was the final name.
 The following day, Burg and Koules said that "The Traps Come Alive" was simply a tagline that had been misinterpreted as part of the title.
 Koules said that if they included the seventh Roman numeral followed by "3D" (Saw VII 3D), it would have been "cumbersome" and not made the impact they wanted.
 He explained, "It was such a process in 3D, so much hard work was put in.
 Saw VII 3D is too much.
 This is like a new movie. [...]"
-In the same interview, the producers addressed Saw's presence at Comic-Con 2010 in San Diego.
+In the same interview, the producers addressed Saw's presence at the 2010 San Diego Comic-Con.
 The producers said that the footage that was going to be used for the convention could not get approved for the audience; Koules explained, "It's going to be different than what we've done before, we're going to be at Comic-Con but we're not in Comic-Con"."

-The trailer shown in the United Kingdom during a break from The Gadget Show was banned after a 10-year-old child complained that it was "distressing" and "inappropriately scheduled".
-Clearcast had cleared the trailer for 19:00 GMT, but did not actually air until 20:29.
+In the United Kingdom, a trailer shown during a broadcast of The Gadget Show led a 10-year-old viewer to register a complaint, saying it was "distressing" and "inappropriately scheduled".
+Clearcast had approved the trailer to be shown after 19:30 GMT, but did not actually air until 20:29.
 In one scene of the trailer, people in a cinema become trapped to the seats by metal restraints with a hand coming through the screen pulling a person in.
-The Advertising Standards Authority said it was "likely to cause distress to young children".
-In Massachusetts, a branch of Showcase Cinemas showed Saw 3D instead of the animated film Megamind, which was being watched by a seven-year-old celebrating a birthday.
-It took several minutes before the cinema employees fixed the mistake.
+The Advertising Standards Authority ruled it was "likely to cause distress to young children", and banned subsequent broadcasts from occurring before 21:00.